sergioagomes/Study-OCaml/Docs/OCaml.md

 OCaml is a multi-paradigm programming language, has support for first-class for functional programming and OO, is a language statically and strongly typed.

+OBS: this file contains some annatations  and examle saw in OCaml4noobs

 ## Why OCaml ?

 - Type Inference - Hindley-Milner (It's a type system used in functional programmin languages, that allows for automatic type inferece.)